joshuawyadao/SWEN-WebCheckers/docs/DesignDoc.md

 as in a player's basic capabilities (i.e. request to move a piece) or other general player information (i.e. grab a player's color).

+ReplayGame: A class the holds all the valid turns for a given game so they can be viewed and iterated through while in Replay Mode.
+This class keeps track of the time the game ended, the players in the game and the current turn the user is viewing.

 Move: This class dealt with the movement of pieces across our board.
 Also dealing with any jump movement.
 It is worth noting that any movement validation is not involved within this class.
 It is simply the movement of piecs.